highlando/academic-kickstart/content/talk/19-enumath-nse/index.md

 +++
-title = "Stability Analysis of Time Stepping Schemes for Incompressible Flows from a DAE Perspective"
+title = "Talk: Stability Analysis of Time Stepping Schemes for Incompressible Flows from a DAE Perspective"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.